forever-inc/render-justshell/README.md

 # Render Just Shell

-A tiny weeny little Ruby app that lets you use the shell tab.
+A tiny weeny Render app that lets you use the shell tab.

 Does nothing.